 Fluorosilicone, denoted by the abbreviation FVMQ, is an elastomer that is used in a variety of applications.
 To get an idea of the applications fluorosilicone is used in, it is helpful to break down the word.
 Fluoro, coming from the word fluorine is in fluorosilicone, this is a chemical that provides the elastomer its fluid resistance in the harsh environments the elastomer sees.
 The second part of the word, silicone is another part of the elastomer; this is where the elastomer gets its advantageous operating temperature range, electrical properties, and excellent ozone resistance.
 Fluorosilicone is resistant to a number of different fluids, including oil, hydrocarbons, and other solvents.

 Fluorosilicone can be supplied in a number of different forms, while the form is normally dictated by the application.
 Fluorosilicone can be provided in die cuts, waterjet cuts, extruded shapes, molded parts, strips, and bonded (o-rings).
-Fluorosilicone can be manufactured in sheets (standard thicknesses include .020″, .031″ .062″ .125″ .250″ and .500″), although NEDC can provide die-cut and waterjet cut parts in custom thicknesses because of NEDC’s unique in-house molding capabilities.
+Fluorosilicone can be manufactured in sheets (standard thicknesses include .020″, .031″ .062″ .125″ .250″ and .500″), although NEDC can provide die-cut and waterjet cut parts.
+These fluorosilicone materials provide are usually provided in the form of gaskets or electrical insulators.